 Title I – Title I provides formula grants to school districts.
 These funds are used to help increase student achievement in language arts and math and supplement services provided by state and local funds.
 Highly qualified, academic interventionists have been hired this year with this funding.
 Title I funds are also used to support parental involvement and engagement in activities that encourage academic success.
-ACS has two participating Targeted Assistance Schools this year: Donelson Elementary and Arlington High School.

 Title II – Title II funds are used to increase student achievement through recruitment, hiring, and retention of highly qualified and effective teachers and administrators.
 Instructional resources and professional development in core academic subjects are provided through Title II funding.
 This grant also provides funding for Master Teachers and Learning Coaches to be in each of our schools to support teaching and learning.